Group Interviews: A Full Guide (Purpose, Tips & Examples)

 A general rule of thumb is to show up around 15 minutes before the interview’s scheduled to start.
 Don’t forget to allow plenty of time for delays and unexpected snags.
 Having said that, showing up too early (30 or even 40 minutes in advance) can be just as bad as not showing up at all.

 Think about the last time you threw a party and a guest turned up much earlier than expected.
-You probably had to stop what you were doing and felt the need to keep him entertained for the next half hour instead of setting the table or getting ready.
+You probably had to stop what you were doing and felt the need to keep them entertained for the next half hour instead of setting the table or getting ready.
 It most likely irritated the hell out of you and messed up your entire schedule, didn’t it?
 Well, that’s exactly how the interviewer will probably feel.

 3. Make friends